TimManiquet/occlusion/README.md

 - NumPy
 - pathlib
 - glob
-- tqdm
+- os

 ## Usage
 1. Clone or download this repository.
-2. Place the images to occlude in the img_dir folder.
+2. Place the images to occlude in the `img_dir` folder.
-3. Run the following in your command line
+3. Run the following in your command line:

 `python occlude_images_folder.py /path/to/input_images --hard 80 --apply_blobs --many_small --out_dir /path/to/outputs`